-Roofing including roof space Repair category: 2 Notes: The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
-There is evidence of localised water ingress in the vicinity of the rear roof valley.
-Several displaced slates were evident and there are flat roofed coverings which will have a limited lifespan and can fail without warning.
-A Roofing Contractor should be instructed to inspect the property and undertake all necessary repairs.
+Roofing including roof space Repair category: 2 Notes: The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required as some damaged/displaced slates were evident along with debris in roof valleys.
 Roofs are prone to water penetration in extreme storms but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All slated roofs in particular should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-As stated in the dampness section, there is evidence of woodworm to roof timbers.
+There is a flat fibreglass roof over the Kitchen addition.
+It should be appreciated that this type of roof covering can have a limited lifespan and will require a higher than normal degree of ongoing maintenance and eventual replacement.

 Rainwater fittings

-Repair category:
+Repair category: 1

 Notes: At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.

 Main walls Repair category: Notes: The main outer walls of the property generally appeared in fair order consistent with age.
-Sections of the render at window ingoes were noted to be boss and will eventually beome loose and the ingoes will need to be repointed/rendered during the course of routine maintenance.
+There is evidence of some cracking to the render but within the limitations of the inspection, this is not considered to be significant.

-Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Windows, external doors and joinery Repair category: 2 Notes: Localised sections of the external joinery were affected by decay.
+Windows, external doors and joinery Repair category: 2 Notes: Seals to some of the double glazed windows have failed causing condensation between the panes.
+Localised sections of external woodwork are affected by decay and a section of the barge board on the original structure has become detached and in need of repair.
 Replacement/double glazed windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 Defective seals can lead to condensation between the panes which can sometimes only be obvious during certain weather conditions.
 It is therefore likely that maintenance repairs will be required as part of an on-going maintenance programme.
-Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.